RobotecAI/o3de-genai-gems/README.md

 # O3DE Generative AI Gems collection

 The `o3de-genai-gems` repository serves as a hub for the development and distribution of O3DE Gems developed to support Generative AI models within O3DE.
-In particular, it contains the core Gem of the Generative AI O3DE Framework, a sample Generative AI Feature Gem for assisting with O3DE-related questions and a collection of Generative AI Vendor Gems to support the communication between the AI client and AI server.
+In particular, it contains the core Gem of the Generative AI O3DE Framework, sample Generative AI Feature Gems and a collection of Generative AI Vendor Gems to support the communication between the AI client and AI server.

 ## Introduction